What is eye Twitching?

 - Eye Irritation

-Blepharospasm cause is still unknown to many scientists and researchers around the world.
+It is essential to remember that the cause of blepharospasm is still unknown to many scientists and researchers around the world.
 But recent research shows it is caused because of the malfunction of certain cells in the nervous system called basal ganglia.

-There are many eye related conditions and diseases that lead to the cause of eye twitching.
-Here are some of the most common eye conditions that trigger the cause of eye twitching significantly:
+There are many eye related conditions and diseases that may manifest as eye twitching.
+Here are some of the most common eye conditions that compel the eye to twitch vigorously.

 - Corneal Abrasion